KevinAst/eatery-nod-w/README.md

 **General:**

+- Distance (mileage) is now visible in the eatery detail screen.

 - The pool list mileage divider is now more visually distinct _(using color)_, when pool entries are sorted by distance.